engineer-boys/espert-core/src/Core/Resources/Systems/README.md

 # Shader system

 The shader system is responsible for loading and handling shaders.
 It conserves time and memory by caching shaders and returning their references.
-It uses resoruce system to load spir-v shader soruces and then generates EspPipeline with it.
+It uses resoruce system to load spir-v shader soruces and then generates EspWorker with it.
 It loads a default shader with name 'default' which os used in case a specific shader couldn't be loaded.
-For now it extends functionality of EspPipeline which will be changed with automatic pipeline generation.
+For now it extends functionality of EspWorker which will be changed with automatic pipeline generation.
 Shader system class is a singleton and should be initialized at app start and terminated at app's exit.

 ```
 class ShaderSystem: